R.E.P.O.

 • Monitor for Updates: While unlikely, check the game's Steam news or patch notes periodically.
 A future update could potentially address macOS compatibility.

 • Consider Alternative Play Methods: The only potential, though highly uncertain, path to play would involve advanced virtualization (like Parallels Desktop) running a licensed copy of Windows 11 on ARM.
 Performance would be suboptimal and not officially supported.
-Cloud gaming services do not list R.E.P.O. in their libraries as of February 2026.
+Cloud gaming services do not list R.E.P.O. in their libraries as of April 2026.

 • Set Realistic Expectations: Understand that "Unplayable" is the strongest warning label.
 Do not purchase this game in 2026 with the expectation that it will work on your Mac through any simple means.